Albatross Cloud Suites

 All those components are sitting on your desk (or lap if it's a laptop).
 They are all in the same place/room.

-A virtual desktop is different from a physical desktop in that the computer and applications installed on it are not physically in the same room as you, the keyboard or the monitor.
-In fact the computer with the applications may be hundreds of miles away in a data center somewhere.
-The VDI / DaaS technology is what makes you able to access that remote computer as if is next to you.
-It will allow you to see the desktop and the applications installed on it on your local monitor and interact with it using the your local keyboard and mouse as if is physically next to you.
+A virtual desktop is different from a physical desktop in that the computer and applications installed on it are not physically in the same room as you.
+In fact the computer with the applications may be hundreds of miles away in a data center or a cloud somewhere.
+The VDI / DaaS technology is what makes you able to access that remote computer as if it is local to you.
+It will allow you to see the desktop and the applications installed on it on your local monitor and interact with it using your local keyboard and mouse as if its sitting under your desk.
 This As-If is what makes it virtual.

-Often times VDI and DaaS are used interchangeably, however there is a difference.
+Oftentimes VDI and DaaS are used interchangeably, however there is a difference.
 VDI is the actual underlying technology that makes the virtual desktop possible.
-DaaS is a cloud term for a paid service that provides VDI.
+Desktop as a Service or DaaS is used to refer to a paid service that provides VDI in the Cloud.
 Usually a hosting company provides DaaS.
 If you implement VDI in-house, then you wouldn't be using DaaS (since you're not paying a provider to provide it to you).

 So You may say that makes sense, but why should anybody use this VDI model?
-What's the point of moving the actual computer to a remote location?
+What's the point of moving the actual computer to the cloud?

 The benefits are actually huge for the following reasons.